PollyEdaline/Accretion-Modpack/BepInEx/README.md

 CHANGELOG
 ----
+**4.1.1**
+- Re-enabled ShareSuite's rich messages since they FINALLY fixed the bug with it.

 **4.1.0**
 - Added a donation link to Thunderstore, if you'd like to support me.
 Maintaining the pack is quite a bit of work.
 Make sure you also donate to the mod authors that make the pack possible!
 - Properly updated the [full change list](https://docs.google.com/document/d/1GXYCsytmH1DupGy7YKiLaJOb5AGFLu3Hhd8o8UL8JU4/), which includes all of the new items that have been added!